ciflikli/css/content/challenges.md

 Reports submitted by stakeholders (NGOs, academics and National Human Rights Institutions) can be found on the superscript number 3 for each state on the list: http://www.ohchr.org/EN/HRBodies/UPR/Pages/Documentation.aspx

-Skills: Web scrapping, text similarity, cluster reports
+Skills: Web scraping, text similarity, cluster reports
 Point of reference: Pilar Elizalde (Co-organiser, IR Department, LSE)
 Recommended workshop: Building text analysis models using ```quanteda```